rebeccaherman1/MMM_Analysis/README.md

 g: CMIP5 historical Greenhouse Gases "GHG"
 amip: CMIP5 AMIP (from 1950)
 e, ERA: ERA20CM (SST + ALL radiative forcings)
-    Currently, "e" uses 1901-2003, while "ERA" has the entire length of the time series and an additional variable T keeping track of that.
+    - Currently, "e" uses 1901-2003, while "ERA" has the entire length of the time series and an additional variable T keeping track of that.
 a6: CMIP6 AMIP (includes radiative forcings)
+    - The files called 1901 include fewer simulations than those labelled 1950, reflecting the start times of those simulations.

 Below are the scripts used to generate these data files.